AxOS-project/docs/src/content/docs/guides/custom-disk.md

 ---

 So, if you are planning on custom partitioning, you probably know what you're doing, so I'll make this pretty short.
+The recommended tool to manually partition your disks is `cfdisk` it's a pretty straight-forward tool to manually setup your disks

 ### Minimal Requirements to install